Make your own DIY Nail Polish Flower Bouquet — a great “Easter Basket” for older girls and teens!

 Let’s get started!

-That’s it — What a great gift for girls of all ages, and a great way to repurpose some of the free and cheap nail polish you may have picked up on drugstore deals throughout the year!
+That’s all there is to this super easy craft project.
+Nail polish bouquets are a great gift idea for girls of all ages, and a super cute way to repurpose some of the cheap nail polish you may have picked up on drugstore deals throughout the year.